project-89/argOS/designDocsBackup/agents/perception-system-continued.md

 ## Perceptual Learning

-Just as humans learn to perceive their environment more effectively over time, TinySim agents develop their perceptual capabilities through experience:
+Just as humans learn to perceive their environment more effectively over time, ArgOS agents develop their perceptual capabilities through experience:

 ### PerceptualLearningSystem